Dmp-86/CannaMed/TESTING.md

 ## Code Validation

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

 **IMPORTANT**: You must provide a screenshot for each file you validate.

 **PRO TIP**: Always validate the live site pages, not your local code.
 There could be subtle/hidden differences.